 But to find the entrance to the US Capitol you have to go to the other side behind the building.

-The US Capitol is the highest building in Washington DC, a really impressive white building on the top of the Capitol Hill.
+This is the US Capitol, the highest building in Washington DC.
+It’s the white building on the top of the Capitol Hill.

-The US Capitol is not just any building, it is one of the most important buildings in the whole world.
-It is the home of the Congress and Senate of the United States.
+The US Capitol is not just any building, it is one of the most important buildings in the world and the home of the Congress and Senate of the United States.

 The public entrance is at lower level behind the building.
 The photo shows the upper level.
 Be prepared to be inspected.